Best Places to Surf in Nicaragua + Eco-Friendly Hotels and Resorts

 Best place to surf in Nicaragua for advanced surfers

 Popoyo is undoubtedly one of the best places to surf in Nicaragua, home to one of the country’s most consistent waves.
-It generally works on all tides and at all sizes, with the conditions best suited to surfers some experience.
+It generally works on all tides and at all sizes, with the conditions best suited to surfers with some experience.

 Added to that, Popoyo exudes a laid-back charm with its beachfront bars and palapas, from where you can watch all the action.
 In recent years, it’s also become home to an inspiring choice of eco-friendly stays.